Google Cloud integration

 $ docker attach <container-name-or-ID>

-Now you can execute your own experiments in Google Cloud!
-For example, you can enter the remote container with gcloud ssh and execute train_agent.py for the desired experiment.
+Now you can execute your own experiments in Google Cloud.
+For example, you can enter the remote container with gcloud ssh

-15.2.
 Executing experiments in remote containers

 The train_agent.py and load_agent.py scripts are used to execute experiments and evaluations in remote containers.
-These scripts can be combined with features such as Google Cloud Bucket, Weights and Biases, and auto-remove functionality.
+These scripts can be combined with features such as Google Cloud Bucket, Weights and Biases, and the auto-remove functionality.

 Note

-The train_agent.py script can also be used for local experiments and sending output data and artifacts to remote storage, such as wandb, without configuring cloud computing.
+The train_agent.py script can also be used for local experiments and sending output data and artifacts to remote storage, such as WandB, without configuring cloud computing.

 The JSON structure for configuring experiments or evaluations is explained in the Usage section.